-90% of the tax-exempt rental income must be distributed within 12 months of the end of the accounting period (i.e. profit from taxable income does not have to be distributed).
+90% of the tax-exempt rental income must be distributed within 12 months of the end of the accounting period (i.e. profit from taxable income after deduction of tax depreciation does not have to be distributed).

 Income from the disposal of real estate does not have to be distributed.
-However, if within 2 years the cash receipt is not reinvested it will count as a bad asset for the Balance of Business Asset test.
+However, if within two years the cash receipt is not either reinvested or distributed; it will count as a bad asset for the Balance of Business Asset test.